ralouphie/mimey/readme.md

 $mimes->getAllMimeTypes('wmz'); // array('application/x-ms-wmz', 'application/x-msmetafile')
 ```

-However, there are many MIME types have multiple extensions:
+However, there are many MIME types that have multiple extensions:

 ```php
 // Get all extensions for a MIME type: